Q42/GrantForTheWeb.MicrioConcepts/README.md

 ### More user control from the browser

 By unlocking the payment stream, we also expose the user to more risk.
 Websites can now ask high prices, without the users' explicit consent.
 In order to shield the user from this, we think the monetization API should include a user-defined maximum rate per hour that, when exceeded, blocks the requested website and asks if a user would provide a one-time exception for the rate limit.

+## Next steps?

+At Q42 and Micrio we will be closely monitoring the state of Web Monetization in browsers.
+While in its current state Web Monetization is not a great fit for our objectives, we do think that Web Monetization will be part of the future of the browser eco-system.